New Mexico generally prohibits the carrying of firearms in the following locations:

 Concealed handgun license holders are subject to these generally applicable possession prohibitions.8 A concealed handgun licensee also may not carry a concealed handgun on private property where signs are posted prohibiting the carrying of concealed weapons, or when verbally told of the prohibition by a person lawfully in possession of the property.9

-A concealed handgun licensee also may generally not carry in a courthouse or court facility unless authorized by the presiding judicial officer10 or on tribal land unless authorized by the governing body of an Indian nation, tribe or pueblo.11
+A concealed handgun licensee is not valid in a courthouse or court facility unless authorized by the presiding judicial officer10 or on tribal land unless authorized by the governing body of an Indian nation, tribe or pueblo.11 However, a concealed carry license is not required in New Mexico to openly carry so no state law prohibits people from openly carrying in courthouses.

 Local court rules may prohibit firearms in courthouses or judicial complexes.12